KIMB-technologies/PHP-Classes/README.md

 ## RedisCache
 A Redis Cache abstraction class for PECL redis.
-Open a dataset containing values, lists and maps of values.
+Open a dataset containing single values and arrays of values.
 Set the expire time for values.

-- Load data from a JSONReader object
-- Get a cached value and provide a callback to fetch it, if expired.

 > This class is under development.